Access Gateway and sessions

 - User logins to Okta.
 Okta session is created.

-- Access Gateway adds any required application header or cookie attributes etc,
+- Access Gateway adds any required application enhancements (header or cookie attributes etc),

-performs any required rewrites and redirects to backing protected resource.
+performs any required rewrites and redirects to backing protected web resource.

-- Backing resource receives request, creates application sessions, and returns response to Access Gateway.
+- Backing protected web resource receives request, creates application sessions, and returns response to Access Gateway.

 - Access Gateway performs any require rewrites and returns response.